Hartford International University for Religion and Peace: Hartford campus

 When the seminary moved to Hartford in 1865, it was at first located in the area now occupied by buildings of the Wadsworth Atheneum.
 In the 1910s, it planned a dedicated new campus on Hartford's west side, south of Elizabeth Street.
 Construction was delayed by World War I, and a handsome campus of Collegiate Gothic Revival buildings was constructed in the 1920s.
 Surviving elements of this construction phase were used by the seminary until 1981, and currently constitute the campus of the University of Connecticut School of Law.
 The present main seminary building, designed by architect Richard Meier, was completed in 1981, replacing several buildings demolished from the initial building phase.
 The seminary also continues to occupy several adjacent buildings that have historically been part of its campus.
 These, as well as the law school, were listed on the National Register of Historic Places in 1982, primarily for their architecture.

 Academics

 Hartford International University is centered on two academic units: the Hartford Institute for Religion Research and the Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations, the country’s oldest center for such study, having opened in 1973.
 The seminary offers certificate programs and graduate degrees up to the doctoral level, including the only accredited Islamic chaplaincy program.

-The Muslim World Publication
+The Muslim World

 Hartford International University has been home to The Muslim World since 1938, an academic journal dedicated to the promotion and dissemination of scholarly research on Islam and Muslim societies and on historical and current aspects of Christian-Muslim relations.
 The journal was founded in 1911, and is edited and published quarterly.